Ditectrev/DP-203/README.md

 - [ ] an error
 - [ ] a null value

-### HOTSPOT You have a SQL pool in Azure Synapse.
+### You have a SQL pool in Azure Synapse.
 You plan to load data from Azure Blob storage to a staging table.
 Approximately 1 million rows of data will be loaded daily.
 The table will be truncated before each daily load.
 You need to create the staging table.
 The solution must minimize how long it takes to load the data to the staging table.
 How should you configure the table?

 ![Question 147](images/question147.jpg)